Cheap things you must see in Sydney on a Budget

 - Visit nearby Chinatown in Dixon Street and enjoy a cheap meal.

 Sydney Tourist Discounts

-There are a number of tourist discount cards available which can help you to save money on your trip.
+You can save money on your trip with a number of tourist discount cards.
 Have a look at the links below and see if they meet your needs.